Selkirk Pre Med Scholarship

 Medical staffs across the Kootenay Boundary are committing funds, matched by the Division, to support students in financial need to enrol in our local Selkirk College Pre-Med Program.

-Since its launch this project has raised over $20,000 expected to support 15-20 students with their pre-med studies.
+Since its launch this project has raised over $20,000 expected to support an overall 15-20 students with their pre-med studies.
+For the 2019/20 term, two students received scholarships.

 Doctors who train rural, remain rural.